 The University of Roehampton is pleased to be part of the South-east Network for Social Sciences (SeNSS), a consortium of 10 universities working as a Doctoral Training Partnership to offer Economic and Social Research Council (ESRC) studentships.

 Candidates can apply through Roehampton for SeNSS studentships in two pathways - education and social anthropology.
-Applications for 2018/19 are now closed.
-Studentship awards are likely to be made by end April 2018.

 Eligibility for ESRC funding

 You must ensure that you fulfil all three eligibility criteria set up by the ESRC.
 These are:

 - Academic: for 1+3 awards (Masters plus PhD) you must have gained a 2.1 at least in your bachelor's degree; for +3 (PhD-only) awards you must be in possession of a relevant, and ESRC-recognised, Master's degree.

 - Residency: UK, EU and international students are eligible for a full award (fees plus annual stipend).
 If you are unsure of your eligibility, please contact firstname.lastname@example.org.